jonnor/projects/datadrivenembedded.md

 Maybe people then should need to transfer it into State?

-## Requirement / goals
+## Requirements

 * C++11 without stdlib.
 Exception-free and no-dynamic-allocations
 * Strongly-typed, plain-data objects going in/out of the application code

+Goals
 * Declarative input/output setup.
 With reference implementation, at least for Arduino
 * Easy (de)serialization of in/out data
+* Supports host-based simulation in C++, using dedicated IoDevice implementations

+Want
+* Streaming data from device to host, for debugging
+* A way to visualize the streamed data.
+Jupyter?

+Nice-to-have
-*
+* Can live update config
+* Can use simulated IoDevices on real device
+* GUI for setting up simulation scenarios

-Decisions:
+## Decisions:

 * IO modules statically declared.
 Solution: Put them into main file as a class